 CB4 reveals demand at SKU level, for each store in a chain.

-Many retailers (most of whom are very smart and highly educated) try to reach the promised land of localized assortment the hard way.
-This involves trying to understand when and why demand for SKUs rises and falls at each location in your chain.
+Many retailers try to reach the promised land of localized assortment the hard way.
+This involves trying to understand why demand for specific products rise and fall at each of the locations in their chain.
 Next, they account for how all of those factors change week to week, month to month and year-over-year.
 All they need is a few people who can build sophisticated models that take the expanses of data into account, build comprehensive time-relevant reports, divert actionable insights, and then translate those down store-by-store.

 Everyone loves stories about plucky heroes overcoming insurmountable odds (Lord of the Rings, anyone?).
 But let’s leave those to the realm of fantasy.
-In business, you need quick, reliable, cost-effective solutions that don’t divert your attention from other critical initiatives.
+Retailers need quick, reliable, cost-effective solutions that don’t divert their attention from other critical initiatives.
 For the challenge of localized assortment, CB4 offers just that.

 We start by asking: where is demand not being met?

-Instead of trying to understand what & why, retailers use CB4 to find where demand is not being met.
+Instead of trying to understand what makes demand for products rise and fall, retailers use CB4 to find where demand is not being met.
 How?
 CB4 uncovers hidden demand patterns hiding in simple POS data.
 In turn, these patterns are used to identify what we call “Local Best Sellers.”